KENYA: You know you’re an African mother when…

 Photo courtesy of Women Deliver / Flickr.

-Maryanne Waweru Wanyama
+Maryanne W. Waweru

-Maryanne Waweru-Wanyama, a mother of two boys, writes for a living.
+Maryanne W. Waweru, a mother of two boys, writes for a living.
 She lives in Nairobi, Kenya with her family.
 Maryanne, a Christian who is passionate about telling stories, hopes blogging will be a good way for her to engage in her foremost passion as she spreads the message of hope and faith through her own experiences and those of other women, children, mums and dads.
 She can be found at Mummy Tales.

 More Posts - Website